Last updated on September 13th, 2023

 The Coffee Bean & Tea Leaf

-California import The Coffee Bean & Tea Leaf keeps remote workers afloat in Punta Pacifica, Balboa Avenue, Costa del Este and a small branch in Multiplaza.
+California import The Coffee Bean & Tea Leaf keeps remote workers afloat in Punta Pacifica, Balboa Avenue, Costa del Este, and a small branch in Multiplaza.
 Flying out of Panama City?
-If you’re flying out from Tocumen International airport and need fuel to get some work done, there’s a small outpost there too.
+If you’re flying out from Tocumen International Airport and need fuel to get some work done, there’s a small outpost there too.
 The Coffee Bean & Tea Leaf has locations in Punta Pacifica, Balboa Avenue, Costa del Este, Tocumen Airport, and Multiplaza Mall.

 My Office Panamá

 My Office won the Nomad Capitalist Award for best co-working space in 2016.
 Their newest branch is in Casco Viejo on Avenida B but their original office is in the Credicorp building on Calle 50, and it houses freelancers from Panama and beyond.
 The space is well-lit with a fabulous skyline view of the city, and the walls are emblazoned with Instagram-ready captions and motivational messaging.
 You feel instantly comfortable here.
 The friendly founders are all English-speaking, making it a very convenient place for international visitors.